zendeskarchive/futuresimple.github.com/content/posts/2012-02-29-reinventing-tools-for-developers-lets-start-with-unix-terminal.markdown

 identifier: "reinventing-tools-for-developers-lets-start-with-unix-terminal"
 ---

 A big chunk of our day-to-day work concentrates around unix terminal.
-We all know the usual flow, opening our loved text editors, running scripts, consoles, profilers, running tests, ack’ing, logging into servers, shipping code to production etc. Actually if I were about to pick the most important development tool (except programming language), I would have hard times choosing between a text editor and a terminal.
+We all know the usual flow, opening our loved text editors, running scripts, consoles, profilers, running tests, ack’ing, logging into servers, shipping code to production etc. Actually if I were about to pick the most important development tool (except for the programming language), I would have a hard time choosing between a text editor and the terminal.

 EXCERPT